pactflow/docs.pactflow.io/website/docs/docs/getting-started.md

 ## Tutorials

+### Videos

+We've created an introductory level [video series on contract-testing](https://youtube.com/playlist?list=PLwy9Bnco-IpfZ72VQ7hce8GicVZs7nm0i) to help you learn and understand what it's all about.

+### Workshops

-To get you started, we have created a few short in-browser [tutorials](/docs/tutorials).
+To get you started, we have created a several short in-browser [tutorials](/docs/tutorials).
 If you're new to Pact, or want some help integrating to Pactflow, you should start here.

+If you want something a little more in-depth, check out [Pactflow University](/docs/workshops).

 ## Essential reading